CraftAcademyLabs/ca_course/week6/Recap_week_6.md

 * Collaboration using Git and GitHub
 * Test- and Behavior Driven Development

-* Lo-fi's
+* How to use Lo-fi's
-* Pivotal Tracker board
+* How to use a Pivotal Tracker board

 * Third-party services
 * Understand user authentication vs authorization and put that into practice
 * How to consume APIs using the rest-client gem
 * How to read gem documentation
-* Build and deploy a SAAS (Software as a Service) application.
+* Build and deploy a SaaS (Software as a Service) application.
 * Continuous deployment with Semaphore
 * Implement OAuth authentication (Facebook, Twitter)
 * Implement some sort of marketplace functionality (services or products)